turbot/steampipe-plugin-heroku/docs/tables/heroku_key.md

 Keys represent public SSH keys associated with an account and are used to authorize accounts as they are performing git operations.

+Notes:
+* Get queries require a key `id`.

+Pagination is not currently supported for this table.

 ## Examples

 ### List all keys